New Hampshire

 When you register for the first time in Maine, you’ll need to provide identity documents that show you have established your voting residence in the State of Maine.
 The following documents are acceptable proof of identification for the purposes of registering to vote:

-• Government document or credential with photo ID (i.e. driver’s license, State ID, valid U.S. Passport, military ID)
+• Government document or credential with photo ID (i.e. driver’s license, State ID, valid U.S. Passport, military ID, ID card issued by a federally recognized Indian tribe)

 • Government ID document/credential without photo (i.e. certified birth certificate or signed Social Security card)